Colorado Politics

 Slaugh holds a bachelor’s degree in history from Brigham Young University and a master’s degree in environmental management from Webster University.

-Slaugh identified the issues important to him, which included the right to bear arms, education, housing, serving the needs of veterans, and “wise and factual Environmental Conservation.”
+Slaugh identified the issues important to him to include the right to bear arms, education, housing, serving the needs of veterans, and “wise and factual environmental conservation.”

 Armagost, who was third in line in House GOP leadership as the minority whip, took a photo last April of Rep. Yara Zokaie and circulated it to his GOP colleagues via the Signal app.
 That led to crude comments about Zokaie’s clothing, and later found its way to a conservative social media group on X, which posted the photo along with a poll on Zokaie’s appearance.